lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 static const char *str = NODE_PROP(NODE, string_value);
 ```

 Zephyr takes token pasting to another level in its devicetree API, using variadic macro arguments, macro repetitions, and other neat tricks.
-In his presentation ["Zephyr Devicetree Mysteries, Solved"][zephyr-summit-22-devicetree] at the _Zephyr Development Summit 2022_, Bolivar fittingly describes those mechanisms as "macrobatics".
+In his presentation ["Zephyr Devicetree Mysteries, Solved"][zephyr-summit-22-devicetree] at the _Zephyr Development Summit 2022_, Bolivar fittingly describes those mechanisms as _"macrobatics"_.

-I highly recommend watching [his presentation][zephyr-summit-22-devicetree] (maybe after reading through this chapter), and if you're curious, digging into `util_macro.h` and `util_loops.h` in `zephyr/include/zephyr/sys`.
+> **Note:** I highly recommend watching [his presentation][zephyr-summit-22-devicetree] (maybe after reading through this article), and if you're curious, digging into `util_macro.h` and `util_loops.h` in `zephyr/include/zephyr/sys`.
 The files are very well documented, and the macros `MACRO_MAP_CAT` (used by the `DT_PATH`) and `IS_ENABLED` (resolving the `_EXISTS` macros) are especially interesting.

 ### Node identifiers